laminlabs/lamin-blog/docs/vitessce.md

 Vitessce is developed by the [Humans in Data Integration, Visualization, and Exploration (HIDIVE) Lab](https://hidivelab.org) at Harvard Medical School.
 The HIDIVE Lab aims to address challenges in visualization and exploration of biomedical data.

+Lamin started first working on the integration because the need was surfaced by Tim Treis & Lukas Heumos.
+We're grateful for that!

 ## Appendix

 There are three main ways that a Vitessce visualization can be customized: [data](https://vitessce.io/docs/data-types-file-types/), [views](https://vitessce.io/docs/components/), and [coordinations](https://vitessce.io/docs/coordination/).